khaykingleb/khaykingleb/README.md

 ## Hey 👋
 * I'm Gleb, a full-stack developer specializing in MLOps/DevOps engineering.
-* I've graduated from the Higher School of Economics, where I studied both Computer Science and Finance.
+* Graduated from the Higher School of Economics, where I studied both Computer Science and Finance.

 ## Stack